Doc Brown's Chemistry Qualitative Methods of Analysis Revision Notes

 gives a dark green precipitate

-of iron(II) hydroxide, which is not soluble in excess of NH3 or NaOH.
+of iron(II) hydroxide with ammonia or sodium hydroxide, which is not soluble in excess of NH3 or NaOH.
 Darkens in air due to oxidation to Fe(OH)3.

 ion: Fe3+(aq) + 3OH–(aq)